jdc-cunningham/modular-pi-cam/DEVLOG.md

 I want to print the back plate but I'll make sure the middle one is good before I switch filament colors

+2:31 PM

+Oh man that took me a while... longer than I thought, about 3 hours to solder everything

+Going to write some test code now to verify everything is soldered up

+So funny my cat sheds so I see a random white hair floating by and I think it's the hardware smoking

+Since I'm making a new camera software with some main concepts borrowed from the other camera... starting to wonder if it's worth writing dedicated code... for custom cameras

+I'm a bad pattern setter though with regard to best practices

 ---